Eugene-Kwaka/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16-whatsnext displays lines with the pattern "root" and 3 lines after them in the file.

 17-hidethisword displays words that do not have the pattern "bin".

+18-letteronly displays all lines of a file starting with a letter.